brahmkshatriya/echo-extension-template/HANDBOOK.md

 Available methods: `getString(key: String): String?` `putString(key: String, value: String?)` `getStringSet(key: String): Set<String>?` `putStringSet(key: String, value: Set<String>?)` `getInt(key: String): Int?` `putInt(key: String, value: Int?)` `getBoolean(key: String): Boolean?` `putBoolean(key: String, value: Boolean?)`
 We will NOT talk about them in detail, (please just read the method name and you'll understand immediately what it does)
 Querying and modifying keys will require a type, since the setting items themselves return a specific type (like the slider being an Int and the toggle being a bool), thus when querying or modifying a key you'll have to make sure it's the same type as the setting
+For the methods that could return a null value (String?
+Int?
+Boolean?
+Set?) you'll need to handle having a null value for when the user hasnt entered a value yet and no defaultValue was set